Detecting Population III Gamma-Ray Bursts with Einstein Probe and Space-Based Multi-band Astronomical Variable Objects Monitor: Pop III GRBs Accessible by EP and SVOM

 \section{Pop III GRBs Accessible by EP and SVOM}

-Using the parameters $f_{\mathrm{GRB},i}$ and $\zeta_{\mathrm{BH},i}$ presented in Table~\ref{tab1}, we can predict the GRB detection rate for an instrument in a specific energy band at a given flux threshold by integrating Equation~(\ref{eq:RGRB}).
+Using the calibrated parameters $f_{\mathrm{GRB},i}$ and $\zeta_{\mathrm{BH},i}$, we can predict the GRB detection rate for an instrument in a specific energy band at a given flux threshold by integrating Equation~(\ref{eq:RGRB}).
 Figure~\ref{fig2} displays the resulting redshift distributions of detected GRBs from different populations, as expected from observations by \emph{EP}/WXT and \emph{SVOM}/ECLAIRs (solid lines for \emph{EP}/WXT and dashed ones for \emph{SVOM}/ECLAIRs).
+It is important to note that while the choice of minimum BH progenitor mass $m_{\rm min}$ might affect the BH production efficiency $\zeta_{\mathrm{BH},i}$, it does not alter the redshift evolution of GRBs or the predicted GRB rates.
+This invariance arises because the GRB production fraction $f_{\mathrm{GRB},i}$ is calibrated against the fixed \emph{Swift} rate, ensuring the product $f_{\mathrm{GRB},i}\cdot\zeta_{\mathrm{BH},i}$ remains constant.

 In our calculation, we use \emph{EP}/WXT with an FOV of $\mathrm{1.1\,sr}$, a duty cycle of 67\%, and a 10-s exposure sensitivity of $8.9\times 10^{-10}$ $\mathrm{\rm erg\,cm^{-2}\,s^{-1}}$ in the 0.5--4 keV energy range \citep{2025SCPMA..6839501Y}.
 Similarly, for \emph{SVOM}/ECLAIRs, we use an FOV of $\mathrm{2.0\,sr}$, an 85\% duty cycle, and a sensitivity of $7.2\times 10^{-8}$ $\mathrm{\rm erg\,cm^{-2}\,s^{-1}}$ over 4--150 keV for a 10-s exposure \citep{2016arXiv161006892W}.
 The top panel of each plot in Figure~\ref{fig2} shows the cumulative observed rate versus redshift for different GRB populations under various Pop III IMF models.
 Red lines represent the rates of GRBII ($\mathcal{R}_{\mathrm{GRBII}}$) observable by \emph{EP}/WXT (solid) and \emph{SVOM}/ECLAIRs (dashed), respectively.
 Green and blue lines represent the corresponding upper limits for GRBIII rates ($\mathcal{R}_{\mathrm{GRBIII}_{\mathrm{up},i}}$), calculated using $f_{\mathrm{GRBIII_{up2}}}$ and $f_{\mathrm{GRBIII_{up1}}}$, respectively.
 The bottom panel shows the redshift evolution of the fraction of GRBs originating from Pop III stars for various Pop III IMF models.
 This fraction is defined as $r_\mathrm{GRBIII}=\mathcal{R}_{\mathrm{GRBIII}_{\mathrm{up},i}}/\mathcal{R}_{\mathrm{GRB_{tot}}}$, where $\mathcal{R}_{\mathrm{GRB_{tot}}}=\mathcal{R}_{\mathrm{GRBII}}+\mathcal{R}_{\mathrm{GRBIII}_{\mathrm{up},i}}$ is the total GRB rate from both Pop II/I and Pop III GRBs.
 Here, solid and dashed orange lines correspond to the fractions calculated with $f_{\mathrm{GRBIII_{up2}}}$ for \emph{EP}/WXT and \emph{SVOM}/ECLAIRs, while black lines show the equivalent fractions computed using $f_{\mathrm{GRBIII_{up1}}}$.